 Equally, the abdominal tissues respond with extraordinary resilience during pregnancy.
-The expansion of a pregnant woman’s belly over what is a relatively short time period may result not only in weight changes, but also subsequent accumulation of subcutaneous fat deposits.
+The expansion of a pregnant woman’s belly over what is a relatively short time period may result not only in weight changes, but also subsequent accumulation of fat deposits.
 Furthermore, redundant skin of the abdominal wall after childbirth may not, despite the inherent elasticity of the skin, return to its previous taut state.
-‘Stretch marks’ are caused by microscopic rupture of a layer of collagen bundles under the skin, revealing the underlying vessels.
+‘Stretch marks’ are caused by microscopic rupture of a layer of collagen and elastin bundles under the skin, revealing the underlying vessels.

 During your consultation, Dr Farhadieh will discuss the areas that concern you with your body, so he can get a clear understanding of what you’re hoping to achieve with surgery.
 This examination includes assessing the quality and amount of redundancy of your tissues and your skin envelope’s elasticity.
 Dr Farhadieh will go through the various surgical options solutions and will discuss what might be best suited to your needs.
 Photographs will be taken as part of your confidential medical records prior to surgery.

-On the day of surgery you will be admitted to hospital (which will differ depending on whether you’re located in Sydney or Canberra).
+On the day of your mummy makeover surgery, you will be admitted to hospital (which will differ depending on whether you’re located in Sydney or Canberra).
 Dr Farhadieh and our anaesthetist will see you, allowing you to ask any remaining questions you might have and completing our preoperative checklist.
 Surgical markings will be made just prior to surgery.
 It is a good idea to wear your preferred underwear so that the best incision sites can be chosen.